MrAHeard/Fla-Pi-Bird/Lessons/LESSON 6.md

 ##Lesson 6

 ###Introduction
 In this lesson we complete the game by finishing the in-game reset to allow a new game to be easily started when a game ends.
+This lesson is fairly short to allow time to compete with theirt Fla-Pi Bird games at the end.

 ###Learning Objectives
 Understand how a new game state can be initiated following the end of the previous game.